AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/getting-started.md

 ---
 # Getting Started with Moving to AEM as a Cloud Service {#getting-started}

-In this part of the AEM as a Cloud Service Migration Journey you will learn about the basiscs of moving your on-premise or AMS installation of AEM to the cloud.
+In this part of the AEM as a Cloud Service Migration Journey you will learn about the basics of moving your on-premise or AMS installation of AEM to the cloud.

 ## Objective {#objective}